 - Adoptive parents or children adopted after the age of 16

 - A biological parent who became a green card holder through adoption

 - Grandparent, grandchild, aunt, cousin, nephew, niece, uncle, or parent-in-law

 - Spouse, if one of the parties wasn’t present at the marriage ceremony or marriage occurred during immigration proceedings

 - Anyone USCIS determines was married purely for immigration purposes

 Some of these exemptions have exemptions of their own.
 To properly apply for citizenship, make sure to submit an I-130 petition with extra supporting documents in these circumstances.

-Submitting a form I130 is just the initial step in assisting a relative to immigrate to the U.S. Qualified relatives need to wait until there is an available visa number before they can become a permanent resident.
+Submitting a form I130 is just the initial step in assisting a relative to immigrate to the U.S. An I-130 petition for a family-based immigrant visa starts the process of getting a green card.

 Closely Follow the I-130 Instructions

 The I-130 petition instructions direct you to where you should submit the form.
 This depends partly upon where you live and whether you’re submitting only the I-130 or filing it with an I-485 also called the Application to Register Permanent House or Change Status.